Many-body resonances in the avalanche instability of many-body localization

-One can show (see Appendix) that the relaxation rate of $\hat{\tau}_S$ is given by the sum of the contributions from all pairs of eigenstates of the closed system:
+One can show~\cite{supp_mat} that the relaxation rate of $\hat{\tau}_S$ is given by the sum of the contributions from all pairs of eigenstates of the closed system:

-We find the pair of eigenstates $\ket{\mu}$, $\ket{\nu}$ of the closed system that gives the strongest contribution to the relaxation of $\hat{\tau}_S$ by finding the pair with the largest $D_{mn}$.
+We find the pair of eigenstates $\ket{\mu}$, $\ket{\nu}$ that gives the strongest contribution to the relaxation of $\hat{\tau}_S$ by finding the pair with the largest $D_{mn}$.
 We quantify the fraction of the full relaxation that is due to this pair by the ratio $R \equiv {D_{\mu\nu}}/(2^L\Gamma)$.
 The distribution of $R$ over disorder realizations and for different system sizes is shown in Fig.~\ref{fig:decay_ratio}, both for the thermal regime and for the MBL regime near the avalanche instability.
 In the thermal regime, $R$ decreases exponentially with increasing $L$, indicating that many pairs of eigenstates are contributing similar amounts to the relaxation of the slowest mode, which is as should be expected for this thermal regime.

-In the MBL regime, on the other hand, we find that this pair of eigenstates contributes an order-one fraction of the relaxation of $\hat{\tau}_S$, and this fraction does not decrease substantially with increasing system length $L$.
-This is consistent with previous works~\cite{serbyn_abanin_criterion,alan_huse_avalanche,garratt_roy_resonance,long_anushya_jacobi_resonance} that found extremely broad distributions for the matrix elements of local operators among eigenstates of the closed system within the MBL regime.
-On looking at the relaxation more thoroughly, we find that in this MBL regime the strongest contribution to the relaxation actually involves a set of 4 eigenstates of the closed system, at least two of which are involved in a many-body near-resonance, as we will now describe in more detail.
+In the MBL regime, we find that this pair of eigenstates contributes an order-1 fraction that does not decrease substantially with increasing $L$.
+This is consistent with previous works~\cite{serbyn_abanin_criterion,alan_huse_avalanche,garratt_roy_resonance,long_anushya_jacobi_resonance} that found extremely broad distributions for the matrix elements of local operators among MBL eigenstates.
+On looking at the relaxation more thoroughly, we find that in this MBL regime the strongest contribution to the relaxation actually involves a set of four eigenstates, at least two of which are involved in a many-body near-resonance, as we will now describe in more detail.

-\emph{\textbf{Near-resonant eigenstate set---}} Deep in the MBL regime, at inverse interaction $\alpha$ near the estimated avalanche instability, we typically find that the strongest contributions to the relaxation of the slow mode $\hat{\tau}_S$ come from a set of 4 eigenstates of the closed system, which include a near-resonant pair of eigenstates $\ket{A}$, $\ket{B}$ (we explain what ``near-resonant" means below).
+\emph{\textbf{Near-resonant eigenstate set---}} Deep in the MBL regime, we typically find that the strongest contributions to the relaxation of $\hat{\tau}_S$ come from a set of four eigenstates, which include a near-resonant pair $\ket{A}$, $\ket{B}$ (we explain what ``near-resonant" means below).
 The other two eigenstates involved are obtained by ``flipping'' the $\ell$-bit $\hat{\tau}_L$ adjacent to the bath: